chromatone/chromatone.center/content/theory/color/light/sun/index.md

 The Sun has an absolute magnitude of +4.83, estimated to be brighter than about 85% of the stars in the Milky Way, most of which are red dwarfs.

 The Sun is a G-type main-sequence star that comprises about 99.86% of the mass of the Solar System.
-It's mass is estimated at 2 octillion tons, while it's losing 5 million tons of material each second in form of radiation and ionized corona flares that cool down in space and propagate as solar wind.
+Its mass is estimated at 2 octillion tons, while it's losing 5 million tons of material each second in form of radiation and ionized corona flares that cool down in space and propagate as solar wind.

 ![svg](./images/sun.svg)